 Tracking Customer Onboarding Metrics Increases Customer Lifetime Value By 75%

 Customer onboarding is a set of activities geared towards introducing new customers to your SaaS product, company, or service.
-It entails gradually showing the client what you’ve got to offer them.
-There are some customer onboarding metrics you can use to monitor how successful you are in the process.
+It entails gradually showing the client what you’ve got to offer.
+There are some customer onboarding metrics you can use to monitor how successful you are.

-A positive onboarding experience confirms that the process was right, and customers made the best choice.
-If customers don’t convert, it means that they don’t understand the product, or they don’t get any value from it.
-While there are several Key Performance Indicators you should monitor, here are the two most important ones.
+A positive onboarding experience confirms that the process was right, and the customers made their best choice.
+If customers don’t convert, it means that they don’t understand the product or get no value from it.
+While there are several Key Performance Indicators to monitor, here are the two most important ones.

 Photo by Charles Deluvio

 It won’t help to wait until the end of the onboarding process to see if the client uses the product.
 If they’re not using it as soon as you introduce it, that’s a problem.
 Maybe, the customer doesn’t understand the product or there are other issues.

 Make use of customer success software to determine how much time they spend on the product.
 This will show you other metrics like the engagement score and when customers last logged in to engage with the product.

 When you can’t tell on customer experience, the software comes in handy.
 Once you see that the engagement is low, reach out to customers to identify the problem.

 Milestones refer to the stepping stones a customer faces before adjusting to a product.
 These are critical as they let customers achieve their goals with minimum effort.
 This happens only when the entire process goes right.